wryanj/gt_fsf_hw14_MVC_TechBlog/README.md

 Overall i was able to get a pretty solid application, although there are still some minor bugs in the icebox I was not able to sort out prior to needing to submit.
 None of them are stopping the functionality as they all only deal with the display of the applicatoin and having certain informatoin render based on various conditions.

 **Demo Video**
-https://user-images.githubusercontent.com/72420733/112721452-3483ce00-8eda-11eb-9de6-c3fb58c8ae52.mp4
+Demo video below is guided walkthorough of application. https://user-images.githubusercontent.com/72420733/112721452-3483ce00-8eda-11eb-9de6-c3fb58c8ae52.mp4

 ## Usage
 This application can be used to manage community blog posts and commenting.